sww1235/connection-diagram-manager/README.md

 because I liked the additional safety of Rust, along with some potential speed advantages with the memory management (no GC).
 I also found the serialization and deserialization of YAML to work much better, and be much better documented.

+## Credits

+The font resources in [pdf\_helper](./src/pdf_helper/) were copied from <https://github.com/chbrown/afm>.
+They were released under a MIT licence and so have been copied and distributed here.
+Please see their repository for more information.